Toddlers at the Tiny Tots Learning Center, learn the Language from the Project Director/ Language Instructor: Bessie Walker

 They will see.
 This is truly us.

-To promote protect and revitalize the Nimiipuu (Nez Perce) dialect, and cultural arts of life that connected what was once the Columbia River Tribes - the Sahaptin people
+MISSION: To promote protect & revitalize the Nimiipuu (Nez Perce) language, & cultural arts of life.

 Culture is a lifestyle.

 There are no more fluent Nimiipuu speakers, who can hold a conversation effortlessly, and continuously.